 - Ibex Freya Full-Zip Cardigan (Pewter Heather) – The most frequent email I receive is people describing a picture of me wearing this jacket and then asking me what it is.
-(I think that just goes to show that finding decent looking women’s travel clothing can be really tricky.)
+(I totally get it.
+Finding decent looking women’s travel clothes can be tricky!)
 I like the asymmetrical zipper, because it makes it look slightly cooler than just a regular jacket.
 Also, when you wear it unzipped, it kind of cascades down in a more flowy cardigan type way.

 - Calvin Klein Double Breasted Trench (Black) – A good outer layer, particularly for Europe.
 It’s a pretty basic wardrobe staple that allows you to blend in anywhere.
 This one has a button-off hood and zip-off inner flannel liner, so it can be worn across several seasons.
 It also makes packing an umbrella unnecessary.

 - Vans Authentic Low Top (Pewter/Black) – I’ve worn Vans and Converse pretty much my whole life, so I’m really used to them and I think they’re comfortable.
 (I can see how other people might want some Dr. Scholl’s inserts.)
 Of note, we have walked A TON in the last 9 months, so they’ve definitely seen some wear and color fading.

 - Dexflex Comfort Flats (Nude) – Super comfy and a classic look.
 I was glad I had them for nicer occasions, but they could probably be skipped for a more casual itinerary.